Miiyaco/ReLeaf/README.md

 ## Technology Stack:
 - HTML, CSS, and JavaScript: Used to build the user interface for a seamless and interactive experience.
 - AI Integration: Gemini API: Used to facilitate AI-driven interactions and insights.

-  Gemini API Usage:
-javascript

-// Import the required library: import { GoogleGenerativeAI } from "@google/generative-ai";

-// Initialize the Gemini API client with an API key: const genAI = new GoogleGenerativeAI("AIzaSyCyKzSO3W6PuilLfFxlkJaKMqMr7QWBDKA");

-// Define the prompt for AI interactions: const prompt1 = "You are a compassionate and professional AI therapist.
-Based on the user's journal entries and responses, provide insightful feedback and craft thoughtful, guiding questions to help the user gain deeper self-awareness and find emotional comfort.";

-// Send the prompt to the API and retrieve the response: const result = await genAI.generateContent(prompt1);
-console.log(result.response.text());